qhdwight/frc-go/README.md

 ## What?

 [Go](https://golang.org) is a compiled language made by some very smart people at Google which is an interesting combination of...
 C and Python?
 It has a garbage collector but also the ability to manage your own memory if you know what you are doing.
-It also has a very nice standard library useful for many modern programming tasks.
-Also has reflection and a nice emphasis on multi-threading.
+The standard library is extensive and makes many modern programming tasks easy.
+In addition to his, it has reflection and a nice emphasis on multi-threading.

 ## Why?

 Go is fast and hits those sweet fifty updates per second.
-And also it has CGo, which allows it to link natively into C code making this all possible.
-I also just really like writing Go.
+It also has CGo, which allows it to link natively into C code making this all possible.
+Go is also just enjoyable to program in.

 ## Okay, how?

 I yoinked the built binaries for HAL etc. and use CGo to link them into Go.
-Go also has the ability to cross-compile for ARM processors, which is what the roboRIO is.
+Go also has the ability to cross-compile for ARM processors, which is what the roboRIO has.

 ## Project Layout?